uvjim/linksys_velop/README.md

 - Mesh: Number of Offline Devices
   - list of device names that are offline
 - Mesh: Number of Online Devices
-  - list of device names and IP addresses that are online
+  - list of device names, IP addresses and adapter types that are online
 - Mesh: Date of Latest Speedtest
   - Exit code, Latency, Download/Upload bandwidth, Result ID
 - Node: Number of Connected Devices
   - list of device names and IP addresses that are connected
 - Node: Current Firmware Version
 - Node: Model Number
+- Node: Newest Firmware Version
 - Node: Parent Name
   - IP address of the parent
 - Node: Serial Number